 The University Library is located in the busiest part of campus, adjacent to the Inter-faculty Building, the cafeteria, the University Cooperative, and the Health Care Center, providing students with easy access.
-Since its dedication in 1958, the building has been expanded a number of times, with large-scale remodeling done in AY2007.
-It was leading university in the nation to have a Learning Commons, a Career Café, and other comfortable learning spaces.
+Since its dedication in 1958, the building has been expanded a number of times, with large-scale remodeling done in 2007.
+It's been a leading library in Japan to have a Learning Commons, a Career Café, and other comfortable learning spaces.
 In addition, a state-of-the-art academic information service is provided as well.
-The number of library patrons and the number of books checked out are trending upward.
-Increased use made the lack of space an issue, but the University's own funds, and the supplementary budget etc., made it possible to decide to expand and remodel.
-Renovation work is being done while opening partially in AY2017, and the University Library is scheduled to reopen in April 2018.
+It became necessary to have more space for browsing area as the number of users increased, but the University's own funds and the supplementary budget etc., made it possible to expand and remodel it and the Library reopened in April 2018.